ben-sembira-1/FullstackTraining/README.md

 Any code review will be appreciated!

 ## Goals
-1. Get familiar with a wide range of full-stack concepts.
+Get familiar with a wide range of full-stack concepts.
-1. Obtain some experiance by creating one full stack application.
-See [Financer](https://github.com/ben-sembira-1/Financer)
+- Structuring with HTML
+- Styling with CSS and its invariants
+- Scripting with JS and its invariants
+- Testing frontend
+- Frameworks, featuring React.

 ## Learning  Track
 I have 2 monthes of 3 days per week, this sums up to 24 work days, So eficiency is important.

-In those days I will attempt to read as much as I can from the book "The Full Stack Developer" and learn JavaScript and React.
+In those days I will attempt to read as much as I can from the [sources](#knowledge-sources) and learn (through practice too) as much concepts as I can.

-Meanwile, I will try to use my new skills to write my own project [Financer](https://github.com/ben-sembira-1/Financer).

 ### Knowledge Sources
 All the sources are located under the `documents/` folder.
 It contains: